Technology sell-off weighs on Britain's FTSE

 LONDON, June 12 (Reuters) - British shares fell on Monday as a technology sell-off spread across Europe, while contractor Mitie jumped after forecasting a recovery in its fortunes.

-Britain's FTSE 100 closed down 0.2 percent, with investors dumping tech and other cyclical stocks, which feature heavily on the blue-chip index, and heading into defensive sectors.
+Britain's FTSE 100 dropped 0.3 percent by 1000 GMT, with investors dumping tech and other cyclical stocks, which feature heavily on the blue-chip index, and heading into defensive sectors.

-Software company Micro Focus and accounting platform provider Sage Group were among the biggest blue-chip fallers, taken down by a pan-European tech sector which marked its worst day since the post-Brexit sell-off a year ago.
+Software company Micro Focus and accounting platform provider Sage Group were the biggest blue-chip fallers, taken down by a pan-European tech sector set for its worst day since the post-Brexit sell-off a year ago.

-Polar Capital Technology Trust fell 4 percent on the mid-caps, while Allianz's technology investment trust was down 2.3 percent among small caps.
+Polar Capital Technology Trust fell 4.4 percent on the mid-caps, while Allianz's technology investment trust was the worst small-cap faller, down 4.6 percent.

 The declines came after a sharp tech sector sell-off on Wall street on Friday - Apple shares had their worst day in more than a year as Goldman Sachs put out a note urging caution across the sector.